ligadata-mkhalawi/Kamanja/trunk/docs/source/relnotes/known-issues.rst

   It is planned to create subdirectories for each date and write the archiver files to those subdirectories.

-- The :ref:`elastic-output-adapter-ref` should be able
+- The :ref:`elastic-output-adapter-ref` does not
-  to report results for each message processed (successful, rejected, or threw an exception).
+  report results for each message processed (successful, rejected, or threw an exception).

-  This functionality is not currently implemented.
+- To stop the KamanjaManager process, use ctrl-c or the **kill** command;
+  **kill -9** should not be used because it can cause data to be lost, especially when using Elasticsearch.

 - The :ref:`simplekafkaproducer-command-ref` command
   may throw spurious errors that reference